 Legal Rights of Married Daughters

-Manosi is a 30 years old Kolkata lived the woman who works as a labor in a construction company to earn a livelihood for herself and her two children.
+Manosi is a 30 years old Kolkata who lived the woman who works as a laborer in a construction company to earn a livelihood for herself and her two children.
 Her husband died last year, and she was ditched by her husband’s family and her brothers.
 The Constitution of India ensures rights for her, but she is fully deprived of that because she does not know she has legal rights on the property of her husband and her father.
 This is a common story happening to countless women in India because according to recent stats, the female literacy rate in India is very low.
-Only 48% Indian women study up to 5th grade which is why they are unaware of their legal rights.
+Only 48% of Indian women study up to 5th grade which is why they are unaware of their legal rights.
 In this article, we are going to discuss some major legal rights that a married daughter has.

-1. Legal Rights on father’s property:
+1. Legal Rights on father’s property

 2. Legal Right to be coparceners